 Log consent on your existing forms

-Triggerbee logs and stores consent information on each contact.
+Triggerbee logs and stores consent information on each contact when they convert through our Widgets.
 This article will take you through how to log it when a user submits an existing form on your website.

 You can use the following events to send Consent information to Triggerbee: